Dog Friendly Places

 - The Keep Pub - water bowls and dog biscuits

-- Dogs are more than welcome in the Coach House Cafe at Hatchlands Park -
+- Dogs are very welcome in the Coach House Cafe at Hatchlands Park -

 Dog Friendly Attractions and events

 - Hatchlands Park- Dogs are allowed in the parkland off lead if under close control and in the courtyard on lead and also on a lead during bluebell season in Little Wix Wood.
 Water bowls provided in the courtyard and at reception.
-Poo bags available at reception and you will find Dog poo bins in the car park and at reception. - Paws in the Park - a social dog walk on a Sunday once a month
+Poo bags available at reception and you will find dog poo bins in the car park and at reception.

 - Painshill Park - dogs allowed in the parkland but not in the follies